astrocronopio/astrocronopio.github.io/_posts/2022-07-12-DLS-Notes-II.md

 ## Course 2: Improving DNNs: Hyperparameter Tuning, Regularization and Optimization

+I am ashamed of these notes, you can use them but sadly they are useful for me only.

 ### Week 1
 * High bias - Underfitting
 * High variance - Overfitting